elabpace/elabpace.github.io/media_printandinternet2013-2015.md

 [![](image4456.jpg)](http://www.bizedmagazine.com/features/articles/idea-central.asp)![](image5992.jpg)

-Bright Ideas: B-schools spark entrepreneurial thinking across g campus
+Bright Ideas: B-schools spark entrepreneurial thinking across g campus<br/>
 November/December 2013 (cover story)By Tricia Bisoux

 [![](image5984.jpg)](http://www.bizedmagazine.com/features/articles/idea-central.asp)

-Building Excitement
+Building Excitement<br/>
 Embracing an interdisciplinary purpose brings a sense of excitement to a business school and its entrepreneurial center, says Bruce Bachenheimer, who directs the Entrepreneurship Lab (eLab) at Pace University’s Lubin School of Business.
 Opened in February 2012 in a building near New York City Hall, eLab’s purpose is not only to augment the school’s entrepreneurship curriculum with events and services, but also to bring together the schools of business, arts and sciences, health professions, education, and computer science and information systems in cross disciplinary problem solving.

 “I recently met with education students who want to develop new educational technologies to teach STEM subjects to New York City high school students—they call themselves ‘edupreneurs,’” says Bachenheimer.
 “We’re working with nursing students to help them collaborate with computer science students to develop mobile apps for the field of gerontology.
 Bringing together students from different colleges has been exciting.”

-WHAT MAKES A GREAT CENTER?
+WHAT MAKES A GREAT CENTER?<br/>
 Listen to users.
 “There’s an old saying, ‘Why give customers what they want when we know what they need?’” jokes Bruce Bachenheimer of Pace University.
 But he emphasizes that entrepreneurship centers must let users help direct their design.
 Pace’s eLab is equipped with the latest computer equipment, but it turns out most students “just need big tables, power outlets, fast wi-fi , and a refrigerator.”

 [![](image5989.jpg)](http://www.ecommercetimes.com/story/SEC-Opens-the-Door-to-Crowdfunding-79267.html)[![](image5994.jpg)](../press/E-CommerceTimes_10-23-13.pdf)

-SEC Opens the Door to Crowdfunding
+SEC Opens the Door to Crowdfunding<br/>
-October, 23 2013
+October, 23 2013<br/>
 By Erika Morphy

 [![](image5987.jpg)](http://www.ecommercetimes.com/story/SEC-Opens-the-Door-to-Crowdfunding-79267.html)